-2.5 Mana Whenua Engagement
+2.5 ManaWhenuaEngagement

-Mana Whenua have had direct involvement in the development of this Draft Concept Plan.
-Mana Whenua representatives from hapū, iwi and marae across the district were invited to join the Mana Whenua Advisory Group, providing input and advice for the development of this Draft Concept Plan document.
+Mana Whenua have had direct involvement in the development of this Concept Plan.
+Mana Whenua representatives from hapū, iwi and marae across the district were invited to join the Mana Whenua Advisory Group, providing input and advice for the development of this Concept Plan document.

-Hui were held for each stage of the project, including a workshop to introduce and commence the development of this Draft Concept Plan.
-The hui provided Mana Whenua the opportunity to review documentation and information of each project stage and provide feedback, advice and direction on the development of this Draft Concept Plan.
+Hui were held for each stage of the project, including a workshop to introduce and commence the development of this Concept Plan.
+The hui provided Mana Whenua the opportunity to review documentation and information of each project stage and provide feedback, advice and direction on the development of this Concept Plan.

-Ōtorohanga District Council will continue to work with Mana Whenua in the implementation of this Draft Concept Plan outcomes, and the projects are developed in more detail.
+Ōtorohanga District Council will continue to work with Mana Whenua in the implementation of this Concept Plan.